whitelizard/tiip/README.md

 #### signal
 Meant to be used as the "function" of the API between 2 communication nodes -- the command to the receiver. (`payload` contains the functions "arguments".)

+#### arguments
+The actual content that needs to be sent to the other side.
+Often regarded as the "arguments" to the API "function" specified in `signal`.

 #### payload
-The actual thing(s) that needs to be sent to the other side.
-Often regarded as the "arguments" to the API "function" specified in `signal`.
-Preferably an Object (dictionary/associative array) with named values.
-Previously an Array, but the Object data type is recommended.
+Content to be sent, as a list.

 **Ex:**
 - Sensor values (push data from a device)